TheJacksonLaboratory/microbiome-workshop-2019/_posts/2019-10-30-Analysing-16S-data-part-1.markdown

 [merging fastq files](#header3b) to [generating a count matrix](#header6).
 Pipelines are an essential part of high-throughput sequence analysis.
 For an interesting discussion of the importance of reproducibility in modern biological research see [here][nbiotech-article].

+# OTUs versus exact sequence variants<a name="header10"></a>

+In this session we have focussed on the fundamental steps that are common to most 16S analysis methodologies.
+In an effort to make these steps as transparent as possible, we've also avoided being tied to a single user environment.

+One recent advance in 16S sequence analysis is the move from OTU-based analysis towards the use of denoising algorithms designed to correct for sequencing error.
+As time is limited, we have not gone into this in the main session; however, you can find a bonus session on the use of DADA2 for denoising 16S sequence data [here]({{ site.baseurl }}{% link amplicon_sequence_variants.md %}).